jirkamarsik/jirkamarsik.ruhoh.com/posts/type-raising-and-the-cooperative-construction-of-meaning.md

 quantifier.
 "Likes" will build the formula (<span style="color:red">**like(**y, ...*)*</span>), but not without taking a term to place in the relation from the object (<span style="color:orange">**y**</span>).
-The function assigned by the lexicon to "likes" is a fourth-order function, which calls the third-order function corresponding to "a woman", which calls the second-order lambda function defined within "likes" which uses the first-order argument x supplied to it by the object "a woman".
+In other terms, the function assigned by the lexicon to "likes" is a fourth-order function, which calls the third-order function corresponding to "a woman", which calls the second-order lambda function defined within "likes" which uses the first-order argument x supplied to it by the object "a woman".

 This kind of there-and-back-again exchange of control is enforced by